workday-accessibility/accessibility-eval/keyboard.md

 		<ol start="1" type="a">
 			<li>When navigation sequences affect meaning and operability, focusable components need to receive focus in an order that preserves meaning and operability.</li>
 			<li>The focus order should generally follow the top to bottom start to end reading order but it may divert from this if the order.</li>
-			<li>When modals appear focus should be set on them and when dismissed, focus should be returned to the triggering element.</li>
+			<li>When a modal appears focus should be set in the modal and when dismissed, focus should be returned to the triggering element.</li>
 		</ol>
 	 </li>
 	<li>Ensure keyboard focus is visible.